-Please note there are new COVID-procedures in place for 2020.
+Please familiarize yourself with the COVID-procedures in place for 2021.
 You can learn more about the new policies here.

 Every June our family sits down and brainstorms a summer-activity-bucket-list.
 And every year Cultus Lake WaterPark is the first must-do on our list.
 If they had their way, our boys would move in the day school let out for the summer, and return home from the water park at the end of the summer.